allenx/Swifty-Klotski/README.md

 #### Storing Visited Layouts

 We store visted layouts in an array in our first implementation.
-And we do `Binary Insert` and `Binary Search` every time we insert a new layout and search for repeated layout.
+And we do `Binary Insert` and `Binary Search` every time we insert a new layout and search for repeated layouts.

 Here's our `binaryInsert(value: (lhs: Int, rhs: Int)) -> Bool`